WP Full Pay - Stripe plugin for WordPress

 Once your Stripe account is set up, the next step is to install the WP Full Pay plugin to integrate Stripe into your WordPress pages.

 WP Full Pay is a no-code Stripe plugin for WordPress.
 It supports a wide range of payment methods, including one-time payments, recurring payment, and donations, as well as save card forms.
-Plus, it integrates with payment methods like Klarna, Afterpay, Giropay, iDEAL for buy now pay later and other payment types.
+Plus, it integrates with payment methods like Klarna, Afterpay, Giropay, CashApp, iDEAL for buy now pay later and other payment types.

 NOTE: You can create payment forms and conduct test transactions for free.
 Download the plugin here.